Rikidōzan: Debut, American excursion, and megastardom (1951–1958)

 Rikidōzan left Japan in February 1952 to work in America for further training and experience.
 This began with a five-month stint for Mid-Pacific Promotions, where he was trained by Oki Shikina.

-He established himself as Japan's biggest wrestling star by defeating one American wrestler after another.
+Rikidōzan's breakout performances were with partner and famous judoka Masahiko Kimura in matches against the Canadian Sharpe Brothers in 1954, coinciding with increased television viewership in Japan.
+He continued to establish himself as Japan's biggest wrestling star by defeating foreign wrestlers, becoming a major television star in the process.
 This was shortly after World War II, and the Japanese needed someone who could stand up to the Americans.
 Rikidōzan thus became immensely popular in Japan.
 His American opponents assisted him by portraying themselves as villains who cheated in their matches.
-Rikidōzan himself was booked as a villain when he wrestled in America early on but went on to become one of the first Japanese wrestlers to be cheered as a baby face in post World War II America.
+Rikidōzan himself was booked as a villain when he wrestled in America early on but went on to become one of the first Japanese wrestlers to be cheered as a babyface in post World War II America.

 NWA International Heavyweight Champion (1958–1963)

 Rikidōzan gained worldwide renown when he defeated Lou Thesz for the NWA International Heavyweight Championship on August 27, 1958, in Japan.
 In another match, Thesz willingly agreed to put over Rikidōzan at the expense of his own reputation.
 This built up mutual respect between the two wrestlers, and Rikidōzan never forgot what Thesz did.
 He would go on to capture several NWA titles in matches both in Japan and overseas.
-Rikidōzan also trained professional wrestling students, including soon-to-be wrestling legends Kanji "Antonio" Inoki, Ooki Kintaro, and Shohei "Giant" Baba.
+Rikidōzan also trained professional wrestling students, notably including Kanji "Antonio" Inoki, Kintarō Ōki, and Shohei "Giant" Baba.

 His signature move was the karate chop, which was actually based on sumo's harite, rather than actual karate.
-Rikidozan had likely conceived the move while being with a Korean-born Karateka, Hideo Nakamura, who was one of Rikidozan's dearest friends.
-It was rumoured that he had been coached by fellow Korean Masutatsu Oyama.
+Rikidozan had likely conceived the move while being with a Korean-born karateka, Hideo Nakamura, who was one of Rikidozan's dearest friends.
+It was rumored that he had been coached by fellow Korean Masutatsu Oyama.

-With his success in pro wrestling, Rikidōzan began acquiring properties such as nightclubs, hotels, condominiums and boxing promotions.
 He established the Japan Pro Wrestling Alliance (JWA), Japan's first professional wrestling promotion, in 1953.
-His first major feud was against Masahiko Kimura, the famous judoka who had been invited by Rikidōzan to compete as a professional wrestler.
-Other famous feuds included those against Thesz in 1957–58, against Freddie Blassie in 1962, and against The Destroyer in 1963.
-In wrestling journalist John M. Molinaro's 2002 book Top 100 Pro Wrestlers of All Time, it is noted that two of Rikidōzan's matches are rated in the top ten television programs of all time in Japan.
-His October 6, 1957 sixty-minute draw with Lou Thesz for the NWA World Heavyweight Championship drew an 87.0 rating, and his May 24, 1963 sixty-minute two out of three falls draw with The Destroyer drew a 67.0 rating, but a larger viewing audience (the largest in Japanese history) than the previous match, since more people had television sets by 1963.
+His first major feud was against Masahiko Kimura, the famous judoka who had been invited by Momota to compete as a professional wrestler.
+Other famous feuds included those against Thesz in 1957–58, against "Classy" Freddie Blassie in 1962, and against Dick "The Destroyer" Beyer in 1963.
+In wrestling journalist John M. Molinaro's 2002 book Top 100 Pro Wrestlers of All Time, it is noted that two of his matches are rated in the top ten television programs of all time in Japan.
+His October 6, 1957 hour-long draw with Lou Thesz for the NWA World Heavyweight Championship drew an 87.0 rating, and his May 24, 1963 hour-long two out of three falls draw with The Destroyer drew a 67.0 rating, but a larger viewing audience (the largest in Japanese history) than the previous match, since more people had television sets by 1963.